 Florida League Launches Campaign for a Healthier Florida

-For the past two years the Florida League has been advocating in the Florida Legislature for extension of
+For the past two years, the League has been advocating in the Florida legislature for extension of

-Just recently we hosted a press conference with Florida Legal Services, and invited national experts to share what other states are doing.
-Here in brief are our key points as to why accepting Federal dollars available to make healthcare more affordable MAKES SENSE:
+Just recently, we hosted a press conference with Florida Legal Services, and invited national experts to share what other states are doing.
+Here in brief are our key points as to why accepting Federal dollars available to make healthcare more affordable:

-- Twenty eight other states have already accepted available Federal Funds to help extend healthcare in their states to their lowest income working citizens.
-With the highest rate of uninsured in the country, Florida needs a unique, flexible Florida solution that will keep Florida’s hard-earned dollars here by accepting $51 billion in federal funds through the Affordable Care Act, and extending health care coverage to Florida’s low-income working poor.
+- Florida needs a unique, flexible Florida solution that will keep Florida’s hard-earned dollars here: Twenty eight other states have already accepted available federal funds to help extend healthcare in their states to their lowest income working citizens.
+With the highest rate of uninsured in the country, Florida would extend health care coverage to is low-income working poor if it would accept $51 billion in federal funds through the Affordable Care Act.

-- This year we have seen business, hospitals and communities stepping forward under the banner of ” A Healthy Florida Works” to propose their own programs and ideas to encourage forward momentum.
-In January of 2015, the Florida Chamber, announced their support for taking the Federal Funds under specific conditions and framework.
+- A Healthy Florida Works: In 2015, we saw business, hospitals and communities step forward under the banner of ” A Healthy Florida Works” to propose their own programs and ideas.
+In January of 2015, the Florida Chamber announced their support for taking federal funds under specific conditions and framework.